Immigration Visa Appeals & Advice

 Judicial Review – Federal Circuit Court

-If you have been refused the grant of a visa or your visa has been cancelled and you have already unsuccessfully attempted a Merits Review at the AAT, the only other option available is to apply for a Judicial Review of the AAT’s decision.
+If you have been refused the grant of a visa or your visa has been canceled and you have already unsuccessfully attempted a Merits Review at the AAT, you may have the option to apply for a Judicial Review of the AAT’s decision.

 - no jurisdiction – whether the decision maker had the power to make the decision